draeger-lab/refinegems/docs/source/config-desc/media-yaml-howto.rst

         name 2:
         ...

 The block begins with the keyword ``media``.
-This block can contain an arbitrary amount of subdictionary.
-The placeholder ``name`` can be substituted for the name for the media or a name of a medium in the media database.
-The following options can be used to further modify the media (but no modification (empty dict) ist neccessary):
+This block can contain an arbitrary number of subdictionary.
+Each starts with a name.
+The placeholder ``name`` can be substituted with a name for a medium or a name of a medium in the media database.
+The following options can be used to further modify each medium (but no modification (empty dict) is neccessary):

 - ``base`` None or str